muppet9010/factorio-muppet-streamer/README.md

 - The position that each player is teleported to will be able to path to your position.
 So no teleporting them on to islands or middle of cliff circles, etc.
 - If both `number` and `activePercentage` is supplied the greatest value at the time will be used.
-- A player teleported comes with their vehicle if they have one.
+- A player teleported comes with their vehicle if they have one (excludes trains).

 Teleport